Just picked up this bad boy.

 Another issue was that I had to get a new rear brake line because my existing one was a couple inches short for my liking.
 That meant a full bleed as well.
 On my first attempt the lever was waaay too stiff.
 Turns out I hadn’t pushed the pistons into the caliper body far/hard enough.

-And while the stock Pike RC had the same functionality of the Pike RCT3, I liked the overall condition of my Pike’s, so I swapped the charger dampers between the two forks.
+And while the stock Pike RC had the same overall functionality of my Pike RCT3, I liked the overall condition of my RCT3’s, so I swapped the charger dampers and travel shafts between the two forks.